By Ellen & Dana Borowka, MA

 Some of this may sound like common sense.
 Yet, if common sense was so common, then we wouldn’t find ourselves in the trouble we do.
 Many times, we just want to get rid of stress, much like we try not to feel sadness or anger.
 However, stress and fear are a natural and necessary component of life.
 Stewart Emory once said, “The absence of fear is not an option that is available to most people.
 People are looking for that, but that is just not an option.
 The difference between people who are really making it in the world and the people who are not is simple: The people who are making it in the world are making it and they have fear.”
 We can’t eliminate stress, but we can find ways to balance and use stress to achieve our goals and dreams in life.

-Dana Borowka, MA, CEO and Ellen Borowka, MA, Senior Analyst of Lighthouse Consulting Services, LLC with their organization constantly remain focused on their mission statement – “To bring effective insight to your organization”.
+Dana Borowka, MA, CEO and Ellen Borowka, MA, Senior Analyst of Lighthouse Consulting Services, LLC with their organization constantly remain focused on their mission statement – “To bring effective insight to your business”.
 They do this through the use of in-depth work style assessments to raise the hiring bar so companies select the right people to reduce hiring and management errors.
 LCS can test in 19 different languages, provide domestic and international interpersonal coaching and offer a variety of workshops – team building, interpersonal communication and stress management.
 They have over 25 years of business and human behavioral consulting experience.
 They are nationally renowned speakers and radio personalities on this topic.
-They are the authors of the books, “Cracking the Personality Code” and “Cracking the Business Code”.
+They are the authors of the books, “Cracking the Personality Code”, “Cracking the Business Code” and “Cracking the High-Performance Team Code”.
 To order the books, please visit www.lighthouseconsulting.com.